 Read the book synopsis on Wikipedia.

-Wikipedia often provides a very short summary of the book that allows you to understand the story, some of the characters, and the purpose behind the book.
+Wikipedia often provides a short summary of the book that allows you to understand the story, some of the characters, and the purpose behind the book.
 The Wiki page will also be a great source of information to learn about the author.
-Typically several links are provided to learn more about the author, book, real-life individuals, industries, and issues related to the book.
+You can typically find several links included to learn more about the author, book, real-life individuals, industries, and issues related to the book.

 Read a book review.

 Google the words “book review” along with the name of the book.
-Look for prestigious critics who have read the book and note the pros, cons, comparisons and other insight they can provide.
-Also reading reviews help you think about how to communicate about your own company.
-You may identify related books and authors that will help you expand your knowledge about a particular topic or industry.
+Look for prestigious critics who have read the book and take note of the pros, cons, comparisons, and other insights they provide.
+Reading reviews also helps you better communicate about your own company, and introduces you related books and authors that will expand your knowledge about a particular topic or industry.

 Listen to an interview with the author.

-Authors and publishers do a good job of creating lots of opportunities to learn about the book in different places.
+Authors and publishers take advantage of every opportunity to share about the book, and many of these talks are available digitally.
 During your lunch break, listen to a podcast of the author talking about the book.
-You’ll learn about the individual, the “why” behind the book, and some questions that may be worth referencing or sharing during the book club meeting.
+You’ll learn about the individual, the “why” behind the book, and some other tidbits that may be worth sharing during the book club meeting.

 Visit the author’s social media links.

-The author’s Facebook pages are typically a great place to find links to interviews, lectures, book suggestions, and insight into the life of the author.
+The author’s Facebook, Twitter, LinkedIn, and other social media pages are a great place to find links to interviews, lectures, book suggestions, and insight into the life of the author.

 DURING THE BOOK CLUB